-Sprint CEO: there's "logic" to a T-Mobile merger, move to LTE possibleAlex Wagner - Deputy Managing Editor, News Desk
+Sprint CEO: there's "logic" to a T-Mobile merger, move to LTE possibleAlex Wagner - Editorial Director of News and Content

 Up to now, Sprint has been the only carrier that have plans to move to LTE 4G at some point in the future, choosing to stick with WiMAX for its 4G instead.
 That may change in the future, however, as Sprint CEO Dan Hesse has stated that Sprint has been considering a move to LTE some time in the future.
 Hesse also said that Sprint and Clearwire do have enough spectrum to deploy both WiMAX and LTE.
 If true, Sprint's move to LTE could add credence to the rumors that Sprint and T-Mobile may merge at some point in the future.
 A merger of the two carriers would be quite difficult right now consider that Sprint uses a CDMA network while T-Mobile is a GSM carrier.
 When asked about a possible merger, Hesse wouldn't get into specifics but said that there was some "logic" to the idea.
 Hesse explained: